caseit-tech-director/caseit-web-netlify/site/content/hiring/director-of-logistics.md

 **CONTACT**

-Questions regarding the Director of Events role can be directed to the Vice-Chair of Competition Execution, Rachel Dee, at rachel_dee@sfu.ca
+Questions regarding the Director of Logistics role can be directed to the Vice-Chair of Competition Execution, Rachel Dee, at rachel_dee@sfu.ca